 Peru is one of the greatest countries on earth for birders.
 The bird population in Peru is, incredibly, about 10% of the world's total.
 With nearly 2,000 species of resident and migrant birds identified throughout Peru, great bird-watching sites abound.
+While many of the best birding destinations are in Amazonian regions not covered in this guide, the Cusco area, especially around Machu Picchu, as well as the Islas Ballestas, offer excellent bird-watching.

 Manu Biosphere Reserve, believed to have the highest concentration of bird life on the planet, is legendary among birders.
 It boasts more than 1,000 species of birds.
 Cocks-of-the-rock, quetzals, toucanets, tanagers, and seven species of colorful macaws await patient birders.
 Some visitors have spotted as many as 500 species in relatively short visits to Manu.
 For specialists, the Manu Wildlife Center has the best reputation among birders, although Pantiacolla Lodge is highly recommended, too.